The AI Layoff Trap: Policy Instruments

 A lump-sum rebate to firms restores cooperative profits exactly (part~(ii)), but returns revenue to the firms that automate while leaving displaced workers, the harmed parties, uncompensated.
 The more natural option is to direct revenue toward those workers.
 Two channels are available, with different incentive properties.

 Direct transfers (wage insurance, severance supplements) raise~$\eta$ mechanically by replacing lost income.
-The firm's automation incentive is unaffected: it pays~$\tau$ per automated task regardless of where the revenue goes, so its first-order condition does not change.
+The firm's automation incentive is unaffected: it pays~$\tau$ per automated task regardless of where the revenue goes, and any resulting rise in~$\eta$ operates at the sector level, not through firm~$i$'s own automation, so its first-order condition is unchanged.
 But the standard moral-hazard concern applies: generous income replacement may weaken workers' incentive to retrain or reallocate, sustaining~$\eta$ through transfers rather than through productive reabsorption.

 Funding retraining programs also raises~$\eta$, but through human-capital investment rather than income replacement.
 This channel is slower and harder to implement, yet it builds the capacity for workers to re-enter the labor market at comparable or higher wages, making gains in~$\eta$ self-sustaining.
 In principle, the resulting dynamic is self-reinforcing, complementing the analysis in \Cref{sec:eta}: the tax funds programs that raise~$\eta$, which lowers~$\ell$, which reduces~$\tau^{*}$ in future periods.
 To the extent that reabsorption is successful, the required correction shrinks over time and the tax is transitional rather than permanent, echoing the finding in \citet{guerreiro2022should} that the optimal robot tax declines to zero as displaced cohorts retire and new workers choose occupations with full knowledge of automation.